 If you've been thinking about what it means to be an ally, shopping these brands is just a start.

-The fashion industry as a whole must hold itself accountable for a lack of diversity through the years and acknowledge countless accusations of cultural appropriation and racism in order to hold a conversation about how we can better ensure equality.
-There is no other option.
+This is only a step in the right direction.
 When we say that these are the fashion designers you should know about, that doesn't just mean you should remember their names.
-Follow them and their career paths — most of the clothes, accessories, and jewelry they design are incredibly unique, and so many of them are also made ethically — spread their names the way the CFDA has for many of them, rallying behind their talent, and remember that this is just a small ask.
+Follow them and their career paths — most of the clothes, accessories, and jewelry they design are incredibly unique, and so many of them are also made ethically — spread their names the way the CFDA has for many of them, rally behind their talent, and remember that this is just a small ask.
 "You want to be an ally?
 This is what I'm asking for," James wrote in her Instagram post.
 If you've been thinking about what it means to be an ally, shopping these brands is just a start.